kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 15. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show all**, select **Settings**, and then under the **Settings** group select **Domains**.

 16. On the **Domains** page, note that in the list of domains, only the **xxxxxZZZZZZ.onmicrosoft.com** domain appears.
 The existing on-premises **adatum.com** domain does not appear in the list of Microsoft 365 domains.
-To add Adatum's new Microsoft 365 domain, select **+Add domain** in the menu bar that appears above the list of domains.
+To add Adatum's new Microsoft 365 domain, select **+ Add domain** in the menu bar that appears above the list of domains.
 This will start the **Add domain** setup wizard.

 17. In the **Add domain** setup wizard, on the **Add a domain** page, enter the new domain name in the **Domain name** field.
 This should be the same domain name that you entered in the PowerShell command in step 5 when you created the new zone in DNS.
 Then select the **Use this domain** button that appears at the bottom of the page.